Chiropractic D.C.

 Disclaimer

-Due to the continuing development of policies and curriculum for the department of chiropractic at the printing of this catalog: the department of chiropractic reserves the right to change and enforce said policies and curriculum post publication of this catalog.
+Due to the continuing development of policies and curriculum for the department of chiropractic at the printing of this catalog: the chiropractic program reserves the right to change and enforce said policies and curriculum post publication of this catalog.
 Students should contact the executive director of chiropractic program for the most up to date information concerning the program and its policies.

 Appeals

-To appeal a decision rendered by the School of Health Professions faculty/administration that has academic consequences, the student must follow the appeal procedures which are available at http://www.dyc.edu/appeals.
+To appeal a decision rendered by the School of Health Professions faculty/administration that has academic consequences, the student must follow the appeal procedures which are available at https://www.dyu.edu/academics/academic-resources/academic-appeal-procedure.

 Admission Requirements